Henry de Nassau, Lord Overkirk: Culmination of his career and death

 Sicco van Goslinga, one of the Dutch field deputies, recorded a remarkable scene that took place after the Battle of Oudenarde.
 Sensing that his end was near, Ouwerkerk ordered all the captured trophies from Oudenarde to be displayed in a hall:

 I saw on one of those days a magnificent spectacle, which struck me by its singularity.
 The generals and colonels had been ordered to have all the flags, standards, and kettle-drums brought to the heads of the army, the Duke [Marlborough], the Prince [Eugene], and the Field-Marshal [Ouwerkerk]. [..]
 Ours were the greatest number.
 They were arranged as trophies around the walls of a long, spacious hall.
 The worthy M. Ouwerkerk, virtually moribund, was seated in his best clothes in a great armchair at the end at the end of the hall, surrounded by all these glorious trophies.
 I found him in this state one morning when I went there with Prince Eugene.
 The Prince was as much impressed as I was, and said to me that he was reminded of one of the old Roman generals displaying the spoils of a victory.
 In fact, nothing could be finer nor more striking.

 He participated in the Siege of Lille (1708), but died just days before the city's capitulation on 18 October, having been bedridden for four days.
 The last order he signed abolished the use of pikes in the Dutch infantry, as they had once again proven ineffective during the Battle of Wijnendale.
 As commander of the Dutch forces, he was succeeded by Count Tilly.
 His death was a major blow for the Dutch army.
 Although Ouwerkerk lacked the prestige of Marlborough, he had been the undisputed Dutch military commander and had played a significant role in the victories achieved.
-In contrast, despite his achievements, Tilly remained completely overshadowed by the Duke of Marlborough and Eugene of Savoy, lacking the stature to assert himself as the leader of the Dutch generals.
+In contrast, despite his achievements, Tilly remained completely overshadowed by the Duke of Marlborough and Eugene of Savoy and lacked the stature to assert himself as the leader of the Dutch generals.